-About two feet tall, and often described as greenish in color, they look like men and are most often spied wearing a traditional miner’s outfit.
+They are about two feet tall and often described as greenish in color.
+They look like men and are most often spied wearing a traditional miner’s outfit.
 Living beneath the ground, they have been “known” to have committed both good and bad deeds through the centuries, often playing practical jokes and committing random acts of mischief, such as stealing unattended tools and food.

 The name “knockers,” pronounced “knackers,” comes from the knocking on the mine walls that often happens just before cave-ins.
-Actually caused by the creaking of earth and timbers, some thought these sounds of “hammering” were malevolent, indicating certain death or injury, while others saw their “knocking” as well-meaning, warning the miners that a life-threatening collapse was imminent.
+Caused by the creaking of earth and timbers, some thought these sounds of “hammering” were malevolent, indicating certain death or injury.
+Others saw their “knocking” as well-meaning, warning the miners that a life-threatening collapse was imminent.
 Yet, others believed that the knocking sounds would lead them to a rich ore body and or signs of good luck.

-These highly spirited characters were also known to perform many of the mining duties, working right alongside the men, as well as being blamed for many a prank, and credited with saving the lives of many miners.
+These highly animated characters were also known to perform many of the mining duties, working right alongside the men, being blamed for many a prank, and is credited with saving the lives of many miners.
 If a hammer was missing, it was the Tommyknockers who had taken it, but if a miner escaped a collapse, the Tommyknockers were given credit.

 Later, the legend of the Tommyknockers evolved into the idea that the knockings were caused by dead miners who were kind enough to give warnings of danger to the living.
-In praise of these kind gestures, the miners would leave offerings of food and other items in order to secure their good graces and protection.
+In praise of these kind gestures, the miners would leave food and other items to secure their good graces and protection.

 In some mines, where the Tommyknockers’ presence was known to be overwhelmingly malevolent, the mines were forced to close because of the mens’ fear of the spirits.
 When the mines played out, the legend continued, as many said the Tommyknockers found “work” in the homes surrounding the old mineshafts.
 Superstitions continued when many a family death or disaster was allegedly foretold by a knocking in the house.